 On the second day of testing, he knew.
 Henry Moradi had seen not only a solution for his power system but also a glimpse into the future of electric power protection.
 It’s called the SEL-T400L Time-Domain Line Protection.
-On May 7, 2018, PNM became the first utility in the world to use SEL-T400L relays with time-domain technology for circuit breaker tripping—a significant step in the next stage of electric power protection.
+On May 7, 2018, PNM became the first utility in the world to use SEL-T400L relays with time-domain technology for tripping line breakers—a significant step in the next stage of electric power protection.

 Moradi works for the Public Service Company of New Mexico (PNM) as the manager of system engineering.
 He and his management had initiated a major protection system upgrade in their power grid, and one of the first transmission lines in the project was already presenting a challenge.